Attributes

 <Component my-attr />

-file to the component file's directory or its parent directories and include the following content to change the preference to kebab-case:
+By default, formatting a component file rewrites kebab-case component attribute and event names into camelCase.
+However, you can add a .prettierrc file in the component file's directory or one of its parent directories and use the following content to change the preferred format to kebab-case:

 {